-UF’s Office of Research and the Florida Museum provided additional funding for TIES.
+UF’s Office of Research and the Florida Museum provided additional funding for the Institute.

-As a first step to involve collaborators from across the UF campus, three UF researchers have been named TIES faculty fellows: Pasha Antonenko from the College of Education, Andrea Dutton from the department of geological sciences and Andrea Lucky from the department of entomology and nematology.
+As a first step to involve collaborators from across the UF campus, three UF researchers have been named Thompson Earth Systems Institute faculty fellows: Pasha Antonenko from the College of Education, Andrea Dutton from the department of geological sciences and Andrea Lucky from the department of entomology and nematology.
 They are part of a core team that will help shape and advance the institute, MacFadden said.

-This fall, TIES will award grants for outreach projects led by UF students or postdoctoral researchers that share discoveries about Earth systems with the institute’s mission and target audiences.
+This fall, the Institute will award grants for outreach projects led by UF students or postdoctoral researchers that share discoveries about Earth systems with the institute’s mission and target audiences.

-The Florida Museum will hire an assistant curator in museum education, who will be based in TIES, and the institute is recruiting staff for other positions as well, MacFadden said.
+The Florida Museum will hire an assistant curator in museum education, who will be based within the Institute, and the institute is recruiting staff for other positions as well, MacFadden said.

 “I’m very interested in helping scientists impact society,” he said.
 “I’ve lived in Florida for over 40 years and would like to do what I can to benefit our state.
 Florida’s future is ultimately our own future.
 It’s worth protecting.”